-additional population characteristics of both West Central Weber and Uintah Highlands, and compares them to Weber County.
-The planning area had a median age of 34.8, compared to the countywide figure of 32.7.
-The area's average household size was 3.21, which is up 5.24 percent from the 3.05 of 2010.
-The area is trending similar to the countywide's 4.5 percent increase in household size over the same period, and surpasses the State's 3.1 average household size.
-Approximately 6.6 percent of the households consists of seniors living alone, compared to 8.4 percent for the entire county.
-4.8 percent of households were headed by single parents.
-21.1 percent of households were cost-burdened, including 22.9 percent of renter households.
-The percentage of cost-burdened households declined from 27.5 percent in 2010 to 21.1 percent in 2019.
-Both West Central Weber and Uintah Highlands boast median household incomes approximately \$10,000 per year above that of Weber County as a whole.
+Table X shows additional population characteristics of both West Central Weber and Uintah Highlands, and compares them to

+Weber County.
+West Central Weber had a median age of 34.8 years in 2019, compared to the countywide figure of 32.7.
+6.6% of West Central Weber households consists of seniors living alone, compared to 8.4% for the entire county.
+4.8% of West Central Weber households were headed by single parents in 2019.
+21.1% of West Central Weber households were headed by single parents in 2019.
+21.1% of West Central Weber households were cost-burdened in 2019, including 22.9% of renter households.
+The percentage of cost-burdened households declined from 27.5% in 2010 to 21.1% in 2019.
+Both West Central Weber and Uintah Highlands boast median household incomes above that of Weber County as a whole.